licel/jcardsim/sitedocs/quick_start_guide_using_in_cli_mode.md

 	com.licel.jcardsim.card.applet.{index}.Class=<Applet ClassName>

 where *{index}* is a number from 0 to 10.

+To simplify the development and debugging process, jCardSim works directly with class files.
+You do not need to convert your Java Card applet to CAP in order to use it in the simulator.
->**NOTE:** Applet classes and it's dependencies must be in class path when simulator starts.
+**NOTE:** Applet classes and their dependencies must be in the class path when the simulator starts.

 An example settings file: